bobertlo/gmars/README.md

    tutorials, history, and links.
 - [KOTH.org](http://www.koth.org/): A King of the Hill server with ongoing competitive matches, information, and links.
+- [Koenigstuhl](https://asdflkj.net/COREWAR/koenigstuhl.html): An infinite hill that collects most warriors with known source code and calculates their rankings.

 ## Project Status